MunzerDw/ADL4CV-VAD/README.md

 # Generative Shape Synthesis with Variational Auto-Decoder
 This project is part of the 'Advanced Deep Learning for Computer Vision' course at the chair of Prof. Dr. Niessner at Technical University of Munich.
+You can view our final report [**here**](./docs/Generative_Shape_Synthesis_VAD.pdf).

 ## Requirements
 - Python 3